fredegd/EasyEase/docs/methods.md

 # Easing Methods

-When creating an EasyEase Object, it comes with a set of methods that reproduce the most common interpolation curves:
+An EasyEase Object comes with a set of methods that reproduce the most common interpolation curves:

 - [Exponential easing](#Exponential-easing)
 - [Sinusoidal easing](#Sinusoidal-Easing)